 Just remember that according to the language of the GDPR itself, direct marketing may constitute a legitimate interest.
 Therefore, it is vital to carry out the aforementioned three-part test — especially the balancing test — to cover your bases, in case your application of legitimate interests ever winds up in question.

 Keep in mind that some data processing activities for marketing – liking sending marketing emails – will almost always need to be based on user consent.
-Luckily, there are myriad form tools and resources that can make getting user consent to marketing outreach easy.
+Luckily, there are myriad GDPR consent form tools and resources that can make getting user consent to marketing outreach easy.

-Legitimate interests also applies in the case of suppression lists, notably for those individuals who have asked to be removed from a marketing list entirely.
+Legitimate interests under the GDPR also applies in the case of suppression lists, notably for those individuals who have asked to be removed from a marketing list entirely.
 In such a case, storing a minimal amount of personal data, such as a private email, is a relevant way to ensure that the individual in question will not be contacted against their expressed wishes.

 Now that you have a better understanding of what legitimate interests are under the GDPR, the next step is to figure out if data processing on the grounds of legitimate interests is the right strategy for you.